Mild hybrid car

 Blog

 What Are Mild Hybrids?
+MHEV (2026)

-The term Mild-Hybrid is commonplace nowadays, with most manufacturers making them in some form, but what exactly is a mild hybrid?
+The term "mild hybrid" is commonplace nowadays, with most manufacturers making them in some form, but what exactly is a mild hybrid?

 In this article, we’ll cover exactly what they are, how they work and whether you should consider one for your next car.